Estimated reading time: 4 minutes

 If you’re planning to plant fruit trees, or are making changes to your garden, take the wind into account.
 Try to choose (or create) a microclimate that will allow good air movement around and through your trees.

 Make sure your fruit trees are pruned in an open shape.
-This allows the wind to easily get in the middle and dry them quickly after rain.
+This allows the wind to easily get in the middle and dry the tree (and fruit) quickly after rain.

-Make sure any windbreak you plant won’t create a completely still environment for your trees.
+If you’re planting windbreaks, don’t aim to create a completely still environment for your fruit trees.

 Choosing the right time to pick your fruit can be tricky.
 One of the mistakes new growers often make is picking fruit too green or too ripe.

 However, it’s not that hard once you know what to look for.
-Luckily each type of fruit has a bunch (pun intended) of different indicators to guide you, which you can learn about in detail in the short course “Picking fruit the right way“.
+Luckily each type of fruit has a bunch (pun intended) of indicators telling you the right time to pick.

 Related Articles